apache/doris/docs/en/extending-doris/user-defined-function.md

 1. Prepare third_party

     The third_party folder is mainly used to store third-party libraries that users' UDF functions depend on, including header files and static libraries.
-The two files that must be included are `udf.h` and `libDorisUdf.a`.
+It must contain the two files `udf.h` and `libDorisUdf.a` in the dependent Doris UDF framework.

     Taking udf_sample as an example here, the source code is stored in the user's own `udf_samples` directory.
-Create a third_party folder in the same directory to store the dependent static library generated in the previous step.
+Create a third_party folder in the same directory to store the static library.
 The directory structure is as follows:

     ```
     ├── third_party
     │  │── include
     │  │ └── udf.h
     │  └── lib
     │    └── libDorisUdf.a
     └── udf_samples

     ```

-   `udf.h` is a header file that UDF functions must depend on.
-The original storage path is `doris/be/src/udf/udf.h`.
-Users need to copy this header file in the Doris project to their include folder of `third_party`.
+    `udf.h` is the UDF frame header file.
+The storage path is `doris/output/udf/include/udf.h`.
+Users need to copy the header file in the Doris compilation output to their include folder of `third_party`.

-   `libDorisUdf.a` is a static library that UDF functions must depend on.
-The output of the BE step in the previous compilation.
-After the compilation is complete, the file is stored in `doris/output/udf/lib/libDorisUdf.a`.
-The user needs to copy this file to the lib folder of his `third_party`.
+    `libDorisUdf.a` is a static library of UDF framework.
+After Doris is compiled, the file is stored in `doris/output/udf/lib/libDorisUdf.a`.
+The user needs to copy the file to the lib folder of his `third_party`.

-    *Note: Static libraries will only be generated after BE compilation is completed.
+    *Note: The static library of UDF framework will not be generated until Doris is compiled.

 2. Prepare to compile UDF's CMakeFiles.txt